Stupid Simple System

 Pros

-• $997 setup includes website build + first month
+• $997 setup includes your full website build + first month

 Cons